Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 DrawingInfo and the associated classes contain the default symbology (drawing information) of an Indexed 3D Scene Layer.

-When the DrawingInfo object is present in the 3dSceneLayerInfo Class, a client application may symbolize an I3S layer by utilizing the Renderer information.
-The DrawingInfo can alternativly be captured in the Scene Layer as part of the binary I3S representation in order to support applications that may not be able to override the symbology in a layer.
+When the DrawingInfo object is present in the 3dSceneLayerInfo Class, a client can symbolize an I3S layer using the Renderer information.
+The DrawingInfo can alternatively be captured in the Scene Layer as part of the binary I3S representation.
+This helps support clients that may not be able to override the symbology in a layer.
 In this case, the DrawingInfo is described in the CachedDrawingInfo class.

 See [drawing info](docs/1.6/drawingInfo.cmn.md) for more details.

 ### Class Renderer

-<p>The Renderer class contains properties that define the drawing symbology of an Indexed 3D Scene Layer, including its type, symbol and any label or descriptions associated with it.</p>
+The Renderer class contains properties that define the drawing symbology of an Indexed 3D Scene Layer, including its type, symbol, label and descriptions.

-The Class Renderer has the following structure:

 <table>
 	<tr>